Wee Willie Winkie and Other Child Stories: His Majesty the King

-A child, named Toby (the eponymous 'His Majesty the King') is generally ignored by his parents and is raised by a nurse, Miss Biddums.
-But more than anything he wants his parents to love him.
-Unbeknownst to him, their coolness is the result of an affair his father once had.
-One afternoon a package is left at the house and he covets the string used to wrap it.
+A child, named Toby (the eponymous 'His Majesty the King'), is generally ignored by his parents and is raised by a nurse, Miss Biddums.
+But more than anything, he wants his parents to love him.
+Unbeknownst to him, their coolness results from an affair his father once had.
+One afternoon, a package is left at the house, and he covets the string used to wrap it.
 He removes the string and, to his dismay, the wrapping paper falls off the box.
 Then, curious, he opens the box and discovers a jewel inside.
-He takes it to play with it, intending to give it back to his mother and apologise when she asks for it.
+He takes it to play with it, intending to give it back to his mother and apologise when she asks.
 But she never asks for it.
-Toby is wracked with guilt, eventually the point of becoming ill.
-In a delirium he confesses his theft to Miss Biddums.
-A note is found with the jewel which eventually leads to a reconciliation between his parents.
+Toby is wracked with guilt, eventually leading to his becoming ill.
+In a delirium, he confesses his theft to Miss Biddums.
+A note is found with the jewel, eventually leading to a reconciliation between his parents.
 When he wakes up from his fever, his parents give him all the love he could wish for.

 The Drums of the Fore and Aft

 The narrator explains that it is generally known that the regiment known facetiously as the 'Fore and Aft' suffered an embarrassing defeat on their first foray into the battlefield.
 Part of this was due to the inexperience of both the men and the officers.
 The story concerns two drummer boys, Jakin and Lew, who are generally disorderly.
-When news comes that their company will be sent to the front, they both convince the Colonel to let them come along.
-Several misunderstandings and mistakes result in the Fore and Aft rushing out to battle before they were supposed to.
+When news comes that their company will be sent to the front, they convince the Colonel to let them come along.
+Several misunderstandings and mistakes resulted in the Fore and Aft rushing out to battle before they were supposed to.
 They are soundly defeated by their opponents, Ghazis from Afghanistan, and flee the battlefield.
-Jakin and Lew, who are left behind, decide to try to rouse the regiment by playing the fife and the drum.
-The 'Fore and Aft' rush back to the fight, but in the first volley of the Afghans both boys are killed.
-The 'Fore and Aft', now inspired by a thirst for revenge, drive back the Afghans and win back some respect.
+Jakin and Lew, who are left behind, try to rouse the regiment by playing the fife and the drum.
+The 'Fore and Aft' rush back to the fight, but in the first volley of the Afghans, both boys are killed.
+Inspired by a thirst for revenge, the' Fore and Aft' drives back the Afghans and wins some respect.
 But the honour for the victory goes to the two drummer boys who died while showing bravery greater than that of the men they served with.